replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 ### Existing Cluster Installations into Hardened Environments

-By default, KOTS Pods and containers are deployed with a security context that requires them to run as root.
-For existing cluster installations into a hardened environment, you can use the `--strict-secuirty-context` flag with the installation command to deploy KOTS with a strict security context that ensures the Pods and containers run as non-root users.
+By default, KOTS Pods and containers are not deployed with a specific security context.
+For existing cluster installations into a hardened environment, you can use the `--strict-secuirty-context` flag with the installation command so that KOTS runs with a strict security context for Pods and containers.

 For more information about the security context enabled by the `--strict-secuirty-context` flag, see [kots install](/reference/kots-cli-install).